 Net Promoter Score (NPS) is a simple, powerful measure of customer loyalty.
 By asking customers to rate their likelihood to recommend a product or service on a 1-10 scale, you can gain actionable insights to guide decisions across your business.

 Let’s break down NPS and see how it works.

-The NPS Survey
+The NPS survey

-1. It starts with asking your customers this simple question:
+The NPS survey asks your customers this simple question:

-2. Respondents are classified into three groups based on their answers:
+First, respondents are classified into three groups based on their answers:

 NPS = % Promoters – % Detractors

-4. Use the answers to the open-ended NPS follow-up question to guide action.
-Imagine immediately responding to a Detractor’s complaint, targeting your Passives with an information campaign, or tweeting a Promoter’s testimonial.
+Don’t forget to follow up with the customer and close the feedback loop.
+Imagine immediately responding to a Detractor’s complaint, targeting your Passives with an information campaign, or asking a Promoter to review your product online.

-5. Repeat the NPS survey at regular intervals.
+Repeat the NPS survey at regular intervals.
 Segment your NPS by types of customers to understand the “why” behind your score and how your decisions impact customer loyalty.

 Once you have NPS down, you’ll be ready to add in additional metrics over time at key customer journey touchpoints.
 When you combine the feedback from your NPS survey with feedback from CSAT (customer satisfaction) and CES (customer effort) surveys, these 3 core CX metrics give you a great foundation for making business decisions based on authentic voice of the customer feedback.